 Noémi D. de Stoutz

 Noémi was born with complex pulmonary atresia, and has had no heart surgery.
 She is a physician specializing in oncological palliative care, and has served on national and EU projects.
 She is a member of the Swiss ACHD patient association CUORE MATTO (the Swiss Association of Adults with Congenital Heart Disease), and honorary member of the Swiss Cardiology Association.
-Noémi lectures and publishes on GUCH issues.
+Noémi lectures and publishes on Grown Up Congenital Heart issues.

 Claire is an energy and infrastructure lawyer, with a focus on Africa and other Emerging Markets.
 She is also a congenital heart disease (CHD) patient, and understands the challenges that many patients with childhood-onset heart disease experience.
-Originally from the UK, she spends a significant amount of time on the ground in Africa for work.
-Claire also serves on the Board of the National Institute of African Studies, which promotes the communication of African aid and development issues.
-She is also an editor on the Board of their publication, The Saharan.
+Originally from the UK, prior to the global pandemic she spent a significant amount of time on the ground in Africa for work, but is now based in France and the UK.
+Claire is also an editor on the Board of the National Institute of African Studies’ publication, The Saharan.
 Claire’s mother tongue is English, and she also speaks German, French, Italian, and some basic Russian.